alevikzs/phmap/README.md

 ```

 As you can see, if some property of you object has type of another class - you must declare an annotation ```@mapper```
 for setter method of this property.
 This annotation has two arguments: ```class``` and ```isArray```.
-First argument is
+The first
-a string with class name and second is a boolean value that indicates whether the your property value is array or not.
+argument is a string with the class name and second is a boolean value that indicates whether your property value is an
+array or not.

 ```php
 class Branch {